celinedurniak/V20Diffraction/README.md

 - install `McStasScript` following the instructions at [link](https://github.com/PaNOSC-ViNYL/McStasScript).

+- if you want to convert datasets stored in ROOT files to tiff images, install Pillow using `python3 -m pip install --upgrade Pillow`

 That's it.
 You can now use either a Python script or a Jupyter notebook.
 To open the latter, type the following command in a terminal